UM-mbit/pangenomicsBench/README.md

    Conda must be initialized for the shell you run it with.
    `source build.sh`
 6. Configure environment: `source env_setup.sh`
-7. Run the CPU kernels with the run script.
+7. Run the CPU kernels with the run script:
    `python mainRun.py`
-   By default the script will run the kernels once with timing collection.
+   By default the script will run the kernels once with timing collection;
-   To run with other profiling options read the header comment of `mainRun.py` This will produce `AllRunsOut` which includes all of the output data.
+   to run with other profiling options read the header comment of `mainRun.py`.
+   Profiling will produce the `AllRunsOut` directory which includes all of the output data.
 The directory structure is shown below:
    ```
        AllRunsOut